Abramelin (band)

 Abramelin supported tours by Napalm Death (1995), Paradise Lost, Cathedral (March 1996) and Cradle of Filth (2001).
 They released two studio albums, Abramelin (1995) and Deadspeak (2000), before disbanding in 2002.
-Abramelin reformed in 2016.
-In May 2020 the band released their third album Never Enough Snuff.
+Abramelin reformed in 2016 and issued two more albums, Never Enough Snuff (2020) and Sins of the Father (2024).

 Acheron

-Abramelin were formed in Melbourne in 1988 under the name Acheron as a death metal group by David Abbott on guitars, Derek Ackary on bass guitar, Jason Black on guitars, Michael Colton on drums and Simon Dower on lead vocals.
-Tim Aldridge replaced Black and the band recorded a demo track, "Eternal Suffering", before Jason Dutton and Justin Wornes took the places of Colton and Ackary.
-French label Corpsegrinder Records released a three-track EP, "Deprived of Afterlife", in 1991, with the line-up of Abbott on lead guitar, Aldridge on lead guitars, Dower on lead vocals, Dutton on drums and Wornes on bass guitar.
+Abramelin formed in Melbourne in 1988 under the name Acheron as a death metal group with David Abbott on guitars, Derek Ackary on bass guitar, Jason Black on guitars, Michael Colton on drums and Simon Dower on lead vocals.
+Tim Aldridge replaced Black and the band recorded a demo track, Eternal Suffering, before Jason Dutton and Justin Wornes replaced Colton and Ackary.
+French label Corpsegrinder Records released a three-track EP, Deprived of Afterlife, in 1991, with the line-up of Abbott on lead guitar, Aldridge on lead guitars, Dower on lead vocals, Dutton on drums, and Wornes on bass guitar.

-Australian musicologist, Ian McFarlane, noticed their "dark, heavy sound owed much to European and American death metal groups such as Bathory, Entombed, Obituary, Therion, Immolation and General Surgery."
-They were a part of the early "death/grindcore/thrash metal scene" in the late 1980s to early 1990s.
-In September 2008 Dower told Chris Archer of Vomitose that Acheron's sound had progressed by "learning how to play our instruments and sing helped a lot.
+Australian musicologist Ian McFarlane noticed their "dark, heavy sound owed much to European and American death metal groups such as Bathory, Entombed, Obituary, Therion, Immolation and General Surgery."
+They were a part of the early "death/grindcore/thrash metal scene" of the late 1980s to early 1990s.
+In September 2008, Dower told Chris Archer of Vomitose that Acheron's sound had progressed by "learning how to play our instruments and sing helped a lot.
 At that time we were all listening to early demos of Carnage, Entombed, Grave, Morbid Angel, etc., all of which had a definite influence on our song writing and overall sound, that and just the natural progression of the band’s direction."
-A track from their EP later appeared on the Dutch compilation album, Appointment with Fear.
+A track from their EP later appeared on the Dutch compilation album Appointment with Fear.

-Following the release of the EP, Dutton was replaced by Craig Bailey.
-In 1992 after Abbott's departure, he was temporarily replaced by Jason Kells (of Australian doom band, diSEMBOWELMENT) who, in turn, was replaced by Mark Schuliga, bass player for the similarly aligned Necrotomy.
-In November 1993 Acheron supported United Kingdom extreme metallers, Carcass, on the Australian leg of that group's Heartwork Tour: Supreme Blitz to Downunder.
+Craig Bailey replaced Dutton following the release of the EP.
+In 1992, after Abbott's departure, he was temporarily replaced with Jason Kells (of Australian doom band, diSEMBOWELMENT) who, in turn, was replaced with Mark Schuliga, bass player for Necrotomy.
+In November 1993, Acheron supported United Kingdom extreme metallers Carcass on the Australian leg of that group's Heartwork Tour: Supreme Blitz to Downunder.
 They also supported tours by Morbid Angel and Pungent Stench.
-Bailey left in 1993 and was replaced by Euan Heriot.
-The group had found that an American black metal band also had the name, Acheron.
-Hence, inspired by The Book of Abramelin, which concerns a 14th-century alchemist-mage, the group took up their new name.
+Bailey left in 1993 and Euan Heriot replaced him.